RuchitJagodara/RuchitJagodara/README.md

 Welcome to my slice of Github!

 Here's a little bit about me.
+I am currently doing my B.Tech. in Computer Science and Engineering at IIT Gandhinagar.
 For more, please reach me at my website, at https://ruchitjagodara.github.io/Quarto-Website-Blog/.

 - 🌱 I’m currently learning machine learning and some advanced algoritms in the field of graphs.
 - 👯 I’m looking to collaborate on projects on computer vision, natural language processing, machine learning, and (especially) algorithms.